amitchell05/100-days-of-code/log.md

 **Today's Progress**: I reviewed JavaScript concept through freecodecamp's Basic JavaScript module.
 Also, for CoderGirl, we worked in groups to complete the studio assignment.

 **Thoughts:** I felt a little better talking through the code this time.
-We watched a cute racoon video when we finished it.
+We watched a cute raccoon video when we finished it.
 Good times!

 ## Saved Example